 - If the permanent disability period, when added to the temporary disability period, exceeds 21 days, there is no waiting period.

 Employee must give written notice to the employer as soon as practicable.
 If no notice within 30 days, no compensation is payable unless (1) NCIC is satisfied with employee’s excuse for not doing so and (2) NCIC is satisfied that employer was not prejudiced.

 REALITY: It is hard to escape liability based on an employee’s failure to file written notice within 30 days.
 If the employer has no way of knowing of the claim, is unable due to lack of notice to provide early medical intervention and investigate the facts of the claim, then your odds of prevailing are increased on a defense under N.C.
 Gen. State. § 97-22.
 Actual knowledge of the injury by accident claim by the employer will defeat the late notice defense under N.C.
 Gen. Stat. § 97-22.

 - Promptly investigate each reported or known injury.

 - Admit, deny or pay without prejudice as soon as practicable.

 CAUTION: After an employee files a claim with the Commission, the Commission may impose sanctions if within 30 days the employer or carrier does not admit, deny or pay without prejudice.

-The failure to meet the requirement to file a claim within 2-years of an alleged accident/knowledge of occupational disease under NCGS §97-24 will bar an employee’s claim for benefits.
-If a Form 18 is not filed by the employee within 2 years of the alleged accident/knowledge of occupational disease, the claim will be barred unless:
+The failure to meet the requirement to file a claim within 2-years of an alleged accident/knowledge of occupational disease under N.C.
+Gen. Stat. § 97-24 may bar an employee’s claim for benefits.

 - The first payment of compensation is due on the 14th day after you have notice of the accident/injury.
 Payments are due weekly thereafter during the period of disability.